sfriedli1/Proseminar-AGDS/README.md

 ### 6. Risks and contingency

 One challenge will be the mismatch in spatial resolution of the used products.
 To address this I will try to find data with as similar of a spatial resolution as possible and then resample all of the data to the lowest spatial resolution.
 Another challenge considering the calculation of the NDVI is cloud contamination, especially for the autumn and winter months, because the Swiss Plateau is often covered with fog during this time period and the satellite recordings are only every 16 days for Landsat.
 To address this problem it is important to carefully filter the Landsat data prior to the land-cover classification.
+Finding station data for meteorological variables in a forest is might be tricky as well, because measurement stations are usually on open areas.
 Last but not least identifying other potential variables the influence DTR is probably going to be difficult.
 That is why I will need to read further literature on this topic to get a better understanding of the variables that influence DTR according to existing research.

 ### 7. Literature